abstractspoon/ToDoList_Dev/_Ideas/Individual_task_locking.md

 ## Notes ##

 * I propose to re-purpose the task lock attribute (and column) for checking-in/out tasks when a tasklist has been 'added' to source control (Menu > Source Control > Add Tasklist to Source Control)
 	* I will probably hide 'Menu > Edit > Lock Task Attributes' and add new menu items for checking-in/out tasks to the Source Control menu
+		* 'Check-out Selected Task'
+		* 'Check-in Selected Task'
+		* 'Check-in All Checked-out Tasks'
 * Checking-out the entire tasklist will still be required for adding, deleting and moving tasks
 	* Having the tasklist checked out will still require individual tasks to be checked-out in order to modify their content.
 * Files for each checked-out task will be stored in a folder having the name '[Tasklist].ssc' (aka 'Simple Source Control').
-* Change CToDoCtrl::CanEditSelectedTask() to take a TDC_ATTRIBUTE argument so we can distinguish between attribute edits and create/move/delete operations
+* Change CToDoCtrl::CanEditSelectedTask() to take a TDC_ATTRIBUTE argument so we can distinguish between Attribute edits, Lock edits and Create/Move/Delete operations

 ## Processes ##